 As we suspected long ago, Polish-British actress Ania Marson will portray the original character Voleth Meir in season two of The Witcher.
-Marson is an accomplished actress with many television credits such as appearances such as Target, Killing Eve, Brittania, and Holby City.
+Marson is an accomplished actress with many television credits such as Target, Killing Eve, Britannia, and Holby City.

 Emily Byrt plays Aylne

 Emily Byrt is another theatre actress we’ve reported about before.
 In The Witcher season two, she will play the original character Aylne.
 Trained at the Royal Conservatoire of Scotland, she has had appearances in many stage plays from the 2010s on.